CaelFormanek/SE320OpenSource/README.txt

 ./source

 List of Five Issues to Fix:
 1. addOption() is a function in Question.cpp.
 Currently, it does not add an option to the question or change the number of questions.
-Fill out this method, then add a test after "Test addOption() 1" to main that will test whether q->getOption(5)->getOptionStr() is "North Dakota"
+Fill out this method, then add a test after "Test addOption() 1" to main that will test whether q->getOption(5)->getOptionStr() is "North Dakota".
 2. Make is so that the number of Questions in a StudyGame can change (the array can resize dynamically).
 This means that if a user defines a StudyGame with one question, but they decide to add a second, this will work.
 3. Make it so that the options for a question are in a random order, no matter which order they are initialized in.
 4. Add an option for users to shuffle the order in which quiz questions are asked.